curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 |:--------:|:-----------:|:----:|:----:|
 | Go | n/a | 42.40 MB | 11 MB |
 | Python | 185 MB | n/a | 40.86 MB|

+Yeah, you read that right - 11 MB for Go.
+That's not a typo. 🎯

 Consider building out your own custom images when there is a need for tighter control of container contents.
 A really nice likely side effect will be slimmer images.